Costa Rica national football team: 2006 World Cup

 Costa Rica again managed to qualify for the World Cup finals in 2006, albeit with difficulties that saw their American coach Steve Sampson depart after they required away goals to beat Cuba in the preliminary phase.
 The Colombian Jorge Luis Pinto took over for the next round, which began with a disastrous 5–2 defeat at home against Honduras and a 2–1 loss in Guatemala.
 Costa Rica recovered with two wins over Canada and a resounding 5–0 triumph over Guatemala, when Wanchope scored a hat-trick and Carlos Hernández and Fonseca added further goals.
 Costa Rica advanced to the hexagonal round by winning the group.

 In the final round they started with a 2–1 defeat against Mexico at the Saprissa, before beating Panama by the same score, with goals from Wayne Wilson and Roy Myrie.
 Pinto was dismissed after a goalless draw with Trinidad and Tobago, and Guimarães returned as coach.
 His first match ended in a 3–0 defeat to the United States, but wins followed against Guatemala, Panama and Trinidad and Tobago.
 Costa Rica decisively beat the United States in the Saprissa, 3–0, with a goal from Wanchope and two from Hernández, to guarantee their third World Cup qualification.

-On 9 June 2006, Costa Rica made their debut in Munich in the opening match of the World Cup against the hosts, Germany.
-Wanchope scored to equalise an early goal from Philipp Lahm, and later added another, but Costa Rica lost 4–2.
-However, they failed to match this encouraging performance in their remaining two games, losing 3–0 against Ecuador and 2–1 against Poland in a dead rubber.
+On 9 June 2006, Costa Rica played their debut match in Munich in the opening match of the World Cup against the hosts, Germany.
+Wanchope scored to equalise after an early goal from Philipp Lahm, and later added another, but Costa Rica lost 4–2.
+They failed to match this encouraging performance in their remaining two games, losing 3–0 against Ecuador and 2–1 against Poland in a dead rubber.